equipez/setup_mex/README.md

 Not that MATLAB requires you to install a [supported (C or Fortran) compiler along with Xcode (on macOS) or Microsoft Visual Studio (on Windows)](https://www.mathworks.com/support/requirements/previous-releases.html).
-`setup_mex` is **not** a hacking tool to circumvent these requirements, but a tool to help MATLAB recognize your compiler after these requirements are satisfied.
-The recognization is not as trivial as it sounds to be.
+This is **not** a hacking tool to circumvent these requirements, but a tool to help MATLAB recognize your compiler after these requirements are satisfied.

 For Fortran, `setup_mex` will install (automatically) the Fortran compiler from [Intel oneAPI](https://www.intel.com/content/www/us/en/developer/tools/oneapi/overview.html),